-has been with the Hartline agency for over twelve years, six years as an agent, and has a substantial list of clients, a growing list of credits, and a reputation for presenting to conferences all over the country.
-Terry comes from a writing background, has over 40 books of his own in print, most recently co-writing Writing in Obedience with editorial assistant Linda Yezak, a Young Adult book titled Beyond the Smoke which won the Will Rogers Medallion, and a book on the skills needed to get published titled A Writer's Survival Guide to Publication that was developed out of the month-long course he held for American Christian Fiction Writers.
+has been with the Hartline agency for over twelve years, including six years as an agent, and has a substantial list of clients, a growing list of credits, and a reputation for presenting in conferences all over the country.
+Terry comes from a writing background and has over 40 books of his own in print.
+His most recent projects were: co-writing Writing in Obedience with editorial assistant Linda Yezak, authoring a Young Adult book titled Beyond the Smoke which won the Will Rogers Medallion, and writing a book about the skills needed to get published titled, A Writer's Survival Guide to Publication.
+It was developed out of the month-long course he held for American Christian Fiction Writers.
 A bookstore of his available works, as well as a periodic blog, can be found at www.terryburns.net.
 As an agent Terry says, "I'm looking for a good book, well-written in a unique voice, aimed at a market that looks promising, and where I feel I have the contacts appropriate to be able to sell the book in that market.
-I'm pretty open as to genre but I don't do picture books, science fiction or fantasy.
-He's a member of the Association of Author's Representatives (AAR).
+I'm pretty open as to genre but I don't do picture books, science fiction or fantasy."
+He is a member of the Association of Author's Representatives (AAR).